fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## What If You Took the Wrong Job in IT?

 This is highly likely to happen at some point.
-Mostly due how hard it is to know what you are actually going to be doing once you start.
+Mostly due to how hard it is to know what you are actually going to be doing once you start.
 The tricky part about developing software is that there are so many ways to do it.
 I often find it hard to connect with other developers